Xi-Mu-Yu/CIF/README.md

 ## 3. Usage
 **To test a model**

-We have given the model of the corresponding results of our paper
+We have given the model of the corresponding results of our paper, **checkpoints are included in the supplementary material  we provided in openreview**.

 ```

 ./checkpoints/classification

 ```
 The training logs for the paper results can be found in: